SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

                self.nextCourse = nil
            }
        }

-    ---
+``Department`` maintains a strong reference to each course that the department offers.
+In the ARC ownership model, a department owns its courses.
+``Course`` has two unowned references, one to the department and one to the course that students should take next;
+a course doesn't own either of these objects.
+Every course is part of some department so the ``department`` property isn't a optional.
+However,
+because some courses don't have a recommended follow-on course, the ``nextCourse`` property is an optional.

+Here's an example of using these classes:

+.. testcode:: unowned-optional-references

     -> let department = Department(name: "Horticulture")
     ---
-    -> let intro = Course(name: "Survey of Plants", in: department) -> let intermediate = Course(name: "Growing Common Herbs and Vegetables", ->                           in: department)
-    -> let advanced = Course(name: "Caring for Rare Plants", in: department)
+    -> let intro = Course(name: "Survey of Plants", in: department) -> let intermediate = Course(name: "Growing Common Herbs", in: department) -> let advanced = Course(name: "Caring for Tropical Plants", in: department)
     ---
     -> intro.nextCourse = intermediate
     -> intermediate.nextCourse = advanced
     -> department.courses = [intro, intermediate, advanced]

-In the ARC ownership model, a department owns each of its classes, so the ``Department`` class's ``courses`` property maintains strong references to them.
-However,
-courses don't own each other or their department, so the ``Course`` class's ``department`` and ``nextCourse`` properties use unowned references.

-Every course is part of some department so the ``department`` property is a non-optional, but not all courses have a recommended follow-on course so the ``nextCourse`` property is an optional.
+The code above creates a department and its three courses.
 The intro and intermediate courses both have a suggested next course stored in their ``nextCourse`` property, which maintains an unowned optional reference to the course a student should take after after completing this one.

+[XXX FIGURE GOES HERE XXX]

 An unowned optional reference doesn't keep a strong hold on the instance of the class that it wraps, which allows the wrapped class to be deallocated at any time.
-It behaves the same as an unowned reference, except it can also be ``nil``.
+It behaves the same as an unowned reference does under ARC, except an unowned optional reference can be ``nil``.

 Like non-optional unowned references, you're responsible for ensuring that ``nextCourse``